eclipse-zenoh/zenoh-cpp/docs/error_handling.rst

 Error Handling
 ==============

-All failable Zenoh methods accept pointer to zenoh::ZError as an optional argument.
+All failable Zenoh methods accept pointer to zenoh::ZResult as an optional argument.
 If it is not provided (or set to ``nullptr``) a ``zenoh::ZException`` will be thrown in case of failure.
 Otherwise a error code will be written to provided pointer and no exception will be thrown from Zenoh side.
 If corresponding method is expected to return or consume (via ``std::move``) any objects, they will be reset to